 I skipped the chicken and turned this into a shrimp Alfredo recipe this time around.
 I’m not mad about it.

-Shrimp fettuccine Alfredo is a pretty tasty switch from the traditional chicken.
+This shrimp Alfredo recipe is a pretty tasty switch from the traditional chicken.
 I mean, don’t get me wrong – I love chicken!
 But sometimes I need a change.
 Enter the shrimp!